Siddharth453/Posts/README.md

   </p>
   <h2>🎁Features: </h2>
   <p>
+     <li>You can chat with your friends easily through Posts Chat a new app for live chatting!</li>
      <li>You can chat with the website's owner or the website's agents.</li>
      <li>You Should be Authenticated.</li>
      <li>Secured.
 Authorized.</li>